marshall-strong/pexels-photo-search-react/README.md

 ## Crucial Thanks

-This project would not have been possible without assistance from the following:
+This project would not have been possible without the following services:

 ### **[Pexels](https://www.pexels.com/api)**